W: Woolley - Wynne

 His son, Alex Wright, went on to also become a successful wrestler.

 Harold Wrigley was one of the old timers from Manchester, known for his body building skills and renowned as a very strong Manchester heavyweight.
 He had a gymnasium in Failsworth, Manchester, where many wrestlers learned the trade in the 1950s and 1960s.
 Harold wrote the foreword for Pete Lindop's book, “6ins Nail & Iron Bar Breaking made easy.”
 He also had a business sideline of selling health products, packed by his wife we believe.
-Harold donned a mask and wrestled as the masked Rasputin in the 1960s.
+Harold also wrestled as the Rasputin in the 1960s.